ujjawaltyagii/Advance-ANPR-FRS/README.md

 ## Is that all ?
 - Nope it all starts here
 1. we have also prepared the ground work for ``Easy OCR`` and ``TensorFlow Object Detection``
-2. We are done setting up ``Virtual env/Kernel`` for our ANPR system (so while integrating ``Face Recognition System`` there won't be any problem about over-writin of libraries)
+2. We are done setting up ``Virtual env/Kernel`` for our ANPR system (so while integrating ``Face Recognition System`` there won't be any problem about over-writing of libraries)

 ### Steps in creating Virtual environment
 Step - 1 :
 ``
-python -m venv arpysns
+python -m venv anprsys
 ``

 Step - 2 : Activate your virtual environment <br>